ContextPilot: Fast Long-Context Inference via Context Reuse: Background and Motivation

+Long-context inference systems augment LLMs with external context blocks\textemdash retrieved documents, chunks, or memories\textemdash to enhance factual grounding and reasoning.
+We use the term \emph{context block} throughout this paper to refer to any discrete unit of external context injected into the model, whether a retrieved document, a document chunk, or a memory entry.
+Two dominant paradigms drive this trend: (1) \emph{Retrieval-augmented generation (RAG)}~\cite{lewis2020rag,gao2024ragsurvey} retrieves the top-$K$ most relevant documents per query from an external corpus, serving both online latency-sensitive services (e.g., semantic search, dialogue, deep research~\cite{deepsearch, guo2024ds}) and offline throughput-oriented pipelines (e.g., large-scale annotation, synthetic data generation~\cite{ragsynth, megapairs, nvidia-post, culturesynth}).
+(2) \emph{AI memory layer} systems (e.g., Mem0~\cite{mem0}) dynamically extract, consolidate, and retrieve user-specific memories across sessions~\cite{memorysurvey2025}, injecting relevant context blocks into each query to enable personalized interactions.
+In both cases, the inference engine performs \emph{prefill} to encode these context blocks and \emph{decode} to generate responses.

-A typical RAG system (~\autoref{fig:overview}) alternates between retrieval and generation across sessions and dialogue turns.
-At each turn, the retriever processes $M$ concurrent prompts and returns $K$ relevant documents per session to form the \emph{context}.
-The inference engine performs \emph{prefill} to encode the context and \emph{decode} to generate responses, which feed into the next retrieval step with updated dialogue history, enabling efficient multi-turn reasoning.
+A typical system (~\autoref{fig:overview}) alternates between retrieval (or memory lookup) and generation across sessions and dialogue turns.
+At each turn, $M$ concurrent prompts receive $K$ relevant context blocks each.
+The inference engine encodes the context and generates responses, which feed into the next step with updated dialogue history, enabling efficient multi-turn reasoning.

-RAG systems often use prefix caching to improve prefill efficiency.
+These long-context inference systems often use prefix caching to improve prefill efficiency~\cite{dontbreakcache}.
 A trie-based implementation~\cite{sglang} organizes tokens hierarchically, with each node storing a token sequence and its KV cache, enabling longest-prefix matching through a single traversal.
 An alternative hash-table design~\cite{vllm} directly maps complete prefixes to KV-block identifiers.